-There are four level descriptors of achievement for each Classroom-Based Assessment: Exceptional, Above expectations, In line with expectations, and Yet to meet expectations
+There are four level descriptors of achievement for each Classroom-Based Assessment: Exceptional, Above expectations, In line with expectations, and Yet to meet expectations.
+All work submitted is judged to fit one of these four descriptors.

 Teachers use the Features of Quality, set out in these guidelines (p19 and 31), to decide the level of achievement in each Classroom-Based Assessment.
 The Features of Quality are the criteria used to assess the student work as best fitting one of the following Descriptors: